Explore

 That is why a Japan mountain trip still rewards people who think carefully about season, exposure, shelter rhythm, and what the landscape is actually doing now.

-This is the broad year read for Japan mountain trip.
-Use it to see when the place opens out, when it tightens up, and when the same destination starts asking for a different style of trip.
+This is the broad year overview for Japan mountain trip.
+Use it to see when the place becomes easier, when it becomes more limited, and when it starts asking for a different style of trip.